Let’s talk about the one aspect of social media none of us really want to address:

 The issue with this arises when you continue to refresh and that gratification doesn’t come.
 Research has shown that there is a connection between using social media and anxiety, depression, poor sleep quality, lower self-esteem, the inability to pay attention and hyperactivity.
 The problem with social media, as we all know, is that it doesn’t accurately represent people’s lives and instinctively we compare ourselves to what we perceive other people’s lives to be based on what they share online.
 But the unfortunate reality of social media is that people mostly only post their best photos from their best days.
 You don’t see the hardships and sometimes less glamorous reality of people’s lives through their social media accounts and that is where the comparison can lower self-esteem and lead to anxiety or depression.

 Americans spend an average of 2 hours a day on social media.
 By first recognizing the problem with social media, you will be better equipped to recognize the effects it has on you.
 Conducting a social media audit is another means to better your online social experience.
 If a post or account is making you feel bad about yourself whether it’s because you don’t look a certain way or live in a certain area or have the clothes a specific person has, simply unfollow them.
 Purging your social media of those that make you feel bad can be highly beneficial for your mental health.
+If you are having problems in your life due to bad mental health, it would be a wiser decision to reach out to a medical professional’s clinic either physically or virtually.
+For example, in the US, psychiatrists tend to provide Online Therapy in Oregon and other areas.
 Here’s another tip: You are not obligated to follow your friends.
 You can still maintain a solid friendship in real life without following someone on social media because at the end of the day it shouldn’t matter if you follow someone or not.
 If you find that by following someone it is negatively affecting your mental health, it may be time to hit the unfollow button.
 While social media can have negative effects on mental health there are ways you can manage the media you are consuming.